fontfish/BiangFont/README.md

 # BiangFont
 A very small font to provide display support for the Chinese character “biang2”, both unsimplified and simplified.

+Pre-made files can be found in the OTF directory.

 ## Notices
 The BiangFont is a personal project and playground idea, so is liable to be unorganised and no compatability or even usability testing is likely to be carried out.